We don’t support this browser anymore.

 According to Sustainalytics, Coca-Cola's management of ESG risk is strong.

 The group is committed to reducing its water use through targets and deadlines aiming for 100% regenerative water use in all facilities by 2030.
-It offers strong human capital development programmes, but has been involved in disputes over workers’ wages.
-There is also potential for cases of deceptive or false advertising regarding the health benefits of the products, and this may increase as the market for healthier beverages and lower calorie alternatives continues to grow.
+It also offers strong human capital development programmes.
+However, there is potential for cases of deceptive or false advertising regarding the health benefits of the products, and this may increase as the market for healthier beverages and lower calorie alternatives continues to grow.

 Coca-Cola key facts